byronwall/byronwall.github.io/_posts/2015-07-13-convert-svn-to-github-on-an-old-dead-repo.md

 category: blog
 ---

 The recent goal has been to move as much source code over to GitHub as possible.
 For more recent code, I was using Git anyways, so it was simple.
-For older code, I was previosuly using Subversion with locally hosted repos.
+For older code, I was previously using Subversion with locally hosted repos.
 It's been years since the server was running so the question was: how to get these repos over to GitHub?
 Fortunately, I keep all the original repo folders on an old drive and was able to copy them over to a newer drive for processing.

 There are two ways that I ended up doing it.
 The second was far easier than the first: